 If you’re wondering how to best take care of yourself, self-care may seem like the obvious answer.
 But exactly how self-care should be executed might not be clear.
-It’s a process that’s about more than looking good or feeling better than we did the previous day.
+It’s a process that’s about more than looking good or feeling better than we did the day before.
 Self-care is about sustainability—on an emotional, physical, and psychological level.

-By creating a balance, according to our subjective needs and personal goals, a successful self-care routine of our own can be created.
+By creating a balance in our lives through listening to our personal needs and goals, we can create our own successful self-care routine.
 With some commitment, these activities can also become healthy habits.
 But still, putting together all of these components might seem a tad overwhelming; that’s why we’ve composed this in-depth guide—to help you explore and understand self-care from an individualized perspective.

-Self-care is essential to all aspects of our well-being, but it’s also indicative of a balanced lifestyle.
-When we’re able to practice self-care in the forms that both appeal to us, like our hobbies, and forms that don’t—like eating less sugary foods, perhaps—it’s the perfect avenue for psychological growth and long-term physical health.
-That’s why self-care is important and necessary for everyone.
+Self-care, quite literally, is what keeps you alive and able to function on a daily basis.
+It is essential to all aspects of our well-being, but it’s also indicative of a balanced lifestyle.
+When we’re able to practice self-care in the forms that both appeal to us, like our hobbies, and forms that don’t—like physical exercise, perhaps—it’s the perfect avenue for psychological growth and long-term physical health.

 What Are the Benefits of Self-Care?